TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 1. Provide the file name as the root node label.

-In `outline.str` import, command/control click and study `libspoofax/term/origin` for a suitable strategy.
+In `outline.str`: import, command/control click and study `libspoofax/term/origin` for a suitable strategy.

 2. Outline the main method as a subnode of the main class.
 You need to change this strategy in the `minijava.str` file: